mpv-player/mpv/DOCS/contribute.md

 - If you add features that require intrusive changes, discuss them on the dev channel first.
 There might be a better way to add a feature and it can avoid wasted work.
+- Newly added code for any Apple Platform (macOS, iOS, etc), that uses Cocoa or any other object-oriented Framework or API, should be written in Swift instead of Objective-C. This also includes complete rewrites/refactors of existing code.
+Plain C API usages may stay as C, but can be written in Swift.
+Existing Objective-C code can stay as is, though Swift rewrites are welcome.

 Code of Conduct
 ---------------